Frequently Asked Questions

 Rad-hard silicon costs two to three orders of magnitude more per FLOP than commercial parts and is produced in volumes incompatible with 500 kW of compute.
 The economics collapse before the first cascade stage.

-The polar radiation environment, while harsher than Earth orbit, is manageable with commercial mitigation: ECC memory, lockstep CPU execution, hardware watchdogs, and a 50 cm regolith berm providing approximately 20 g/cm² shielding.
+The polar radiation environment, while harsher than Earth orbit, is manageable for soft errors with commercial mitigation: ECC memory, lockstep CPU execution, hardware watchdogs, and a 50 cm regolith berm providing approximately 20 g/cm² shielding.
 The key question is whether the soft-error rate under that shielding keeps GPU availability above the threshold needed for the revenue model.
 Cosmo Regulus exists to answer that question with data anchored to Chang'E-4 LND measurements rather than orbital proxies.
+One risk it does not resolve is single-event latch-up: a heavy-ion-induced latch-up can permanently destroy an unscreened commercial part, is not caught by ECC, scrubbing, or replicas, and is not stopped by a 20 g/cm² berm.
+That requires part-level beam testing and is tracked as a separate open item.

 How does the ISRU cascade work? +